josefarias/hotwire_combobox/README.md

 Most apps using importmaps won't need any configuration.
 If things aren't working for you, read on.

-In `app/javascript/controllers/index.js` you should be doing one of the following:
+In `app/javascript/controllers/index.js` you should have one of the following:

 Either,